httpstergeek/splunk-template-command/README.md

     * edit all `field` attribute to reflect the settings defined in your custom conf file
 10. Edit `install_endpoint.py` to reflect the stanza and setting define in `setup.xml` and your custom.conf file.

+###Adding Python modules
+Note: PIP is required and all modules should have no archType.

+To add edit the setup.sh.

 ## License